singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #618.
 17.22   A breadth-first search will often be faster than a depth-first search-not necessarily in the worst case, but in many cases.
 Why?
 Can you do something even faster than this?
 - #619.
 17.5    What if you just started from the beginning, counting the number of As and the number of Bs you've seen so far?
 (Try making a table of the array and the number of As and Bs thus far.)
 - #620.
 17.10   Note also that the majority element must be the majority element for some subarray and that no subarray can have multiple majority elements.
 - #621.
 17.24   Suppose I  just wanted you to find the maximum submatrix starting at row r1 and ending at row r2, how could you most efficiently do this?
 (See the prior hint.)
-If  I now wanted you find the maximum subarray from r1 to (r2+2), could you do this effi­ ciently?
+If I now wanted you find the maximum subarray from r1 to (r2+2), could you do this efficiently?
 - #622.
-17.9    Since each number is 3, 5, or 7 times a previous value in the list, we could just check all possible values and pick the next one that hasn't been seen yet.This will result in a lot of duplicated work.
+17.9    Since each number is 3, 5, or 7 times a previous value in the list, we could just check all possible values and pick the next one that hasn't been seen yet.
+This will result in a lot of duplicated work.
 How can we avoid this?
 - #623.
 17.13   Can you just try all possibilities?
 What might that look like?
 - #624.
 16.26   Multiplication and division are higher priority operations.
 In an expression like 3\*4  + 5\*9/2 +  3, the multiplication and division parts need to be grouped together.
 - #625.
 17.14   If you picked an arbitrary element, how long would it take you to figure out the rank of this element (the number of elements bigger or smaller than it)?